Question: When should you use an axial and when a centrifugal fan?

 Here is the answer.

 If you are drying structures, it is best to use axial fans.

 If you are target drying carpet, use a centrifugal fan.

 Air movers and fans blow the moisture from the surface material into the air.

 Restore Solutions stocks two main types of fans: axial fans and centrifugal fans.

 Axial fans are much better at drying walls and structure.

 Let’s assume your walls are affected in a class 2 and the carpet and underlay have gotten wet.
-As a first step, you have already extracted most of the moisture with a good extraction tool like an Aqua Helix,
+As a first step, you have already extracted most of the moisture with a good extraction tool.

 Axial fans are doing the best job to then finish the job and get everything dry from top to bottom.
 You can run these fans along walls or corners and place them about 6-8 meters apart.

 An axial fan spins the air parallel to the shaft of the fan.
 The flow is axial at entry and exit causing the air to travel quite far.
 Another reason why axial fans go a lot further than centrifugal fans is that they blow a lot more air through their blades.